maturiKarthik/EventBus/README.md

 Event Bus is a simple library which helps to share data between Activities and Fragments .
 Easy to USe and reduce the huge line of code .
 (ie;)
-We can say that it is a replacement is using intent to send the code
+We can say that it is a replacement of using intent to send the code

 Steps To Use Event Bus:
 ------------------------